pgmodeler/pgmodeler/README.md

 [![Windows build](https://github.com/pgmodeler/pgmodeler/workflows/Windows%20build/badge.svg)](https://github.com/pgmodeler/pgmodeler/actions?query=workflow%3A%22Windows+build%22)
 [![macOs build](https://github.com/pgmodeler/pgmodeler/workflows/macOs%20build/badge.svg)](https://github.com/pgmodeler/pgmodeler/actions?query=workflow%3A%22macOs+build%22)

-Introduction
+:rocket: What's pgModeler?
 ------------

+An **open-source, multiplatform database modeler for PostgreSQL**.
+This project aims to be a reference database design tool when it comes to FOSS in PostgreSQL ecosystem.
+Its feature-rich interface allows quick data modeling and fast code deployment in a server.
+It also supports reverse engineering by creating a visual representation of existing databases.
+Besides, pgModeler can also generate SQL scripts to sync a model and a database through the process called diff.
-pgModeler - PostgreSQL Database Modeler - is an open-source data modeling tool designed for PostgreSQL.
-No more typing DDL commands.
-Let pgModeler do the work for you!
-This software unites the concepts of entity-relationship diagrams and the features that PostgreSQL implements as extensions of SQL standards.
-It also counts with a minimalist but functional database server administration module which allows the execution of any sort of SQL commands, database objects browsing, and data handling in a simple and intuitive UI.
+This tool is not about modeling only, it also counts with a minimalist but functional database server administration module that allows the execution of any sort of SQL commands, and provides database objects browsing and data handling in a simple and intuitive UI.

 For more details about additional features, screenshots, and other useful information, please, visit the [project's official website](https://pgmodeler.io).

-Please let me know how pgModeler is working on your system.
-Help improve this project, give your feedback about the software or report any bugs on the [Issues](https://github.com/pgmodeler/pgmodeler/issues) page.
+For any feedback about the software visit the [Issues](https://github.com/pgmodeler/pgmodeler/issues) page.
 Additionally, follow pgModeler on [Twitter](https://twitter.com/pgmodeler) and be up-to-date with new features, fixes, and releases.

-Compiling/Installation
+:hammer_and_wrench: Building & Installing
 ----------------------

-For details about the installation process from the source code, visit the [Installation](https://www.pgmodeler.io/support/installation) section.
-If you don't want to compile pgModeler yourself, there are binaries available for purchase on the [official website](http://www.pgmodeler.io/purchase).
+Being multiplatform, the building process differs slightly on each supported OS.
+This way, the installation procedures are fully described in the [Installation](https://www.pgmodeler.io/support/installation) section on the project's website.

-You may want to check the [official plugin repository](https://github.com/pgmodeler/plugins) as well.
+You may want to check the [official plugin repository](https://github.com/pgmodeler/plugins) as well for information regarding extending pgModeler's features.

-Licensing
+:spiral_notepad: Licensing
 ---------

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation version 3.